ciao-project/ciao/ciao-cli/examples/README.md

 Valid values for the source `service` field are `image` or `volume`

 Workload definitions must also contain default values for resources that the workload will need to use when it runs.
-There are three resources which must be specified:
+There are two resources which must be specified:

 ```
 defaults:
     vcpus: 2
     mem_mb: 512
-    disk_mb: 1024
 ```

 Finally, the filename for the cloud config file must be included in the